opentalk-mirrors/frontend-web-web-app/README.md

 see [docker docs](./ci/README.md)

+## Developer mode

+We have a super secret developer mode.
+You can activate it by manipulating the local storage in the browser dev tools.
+This adds debugging options to the `MoreMenu.tsx` which is located below your own video under the `...` button.

+### Chrome

+- Open the developer tools (F12)
+- Go to the `Application` tab
+- Open the local storage element
+- Click inside to add a new key
+- Set the key to `devMode`
+- Set the value to `true`

+### Firefox

+- Open the developer tools (F12)
+- Go to the `Storage` tab
+- Open the local storage element
+- Click inside to add a new key
+- Set the key to `devMode`
+- Set the value to `true`

 ### Environment variables used in the container

 | Variable Name            | Required | Default                                           | Description                                                                                                                                                                                           |